-The Hotel Costes , one of the more fashionable Paris luxury hotels.
-The Costes is a five-star hotel, bar and lounge which opened in 1991 under the direction of designer Jacques Garcia.
+Located at the Hotel Costes, one of the more fashionable luxury hotels in the French capital, the Costes bar and lounge which opened in 1991 under the direction of designer Jacques Garcia.
 Situated right in the heart of the Rue Saint Honoré fashion district, the Costes is frequented by wealthy jetsetters and those curious to get a glimpse of the elite lifestyle.
 It's also a place known for pre-and after show drinks during Paris Fashion Week.

 We head to the Hotel Costes on a Saturday afternoon, curious to visit the home of the celebrated music mixed by D.J.-to-the-stars Stephane Pompougnac, who has worked with people like Madonna.
 Hotel Costes CD's have become modern lounge standards.